 Social inequalities in health

 Those with higher education levels and a good financial situation live longer and have fewer health problems than those who have lower education and poorer economy.
-These social inequalities can be studied at a country or county and municipal level.
+These social inequalities can be studied at a country, county and municipal level.

 Skip to content

-- Within Oslo, life expectancy varies by up to nine years between districts.
+- Within Oslo, life expectancy varies by up to eight years between districts.

 - Inequalities in health in Norway are larger than in many other European countries.